pmcgoohan/targeting-zero-mev/content-layer.md

 This all seems like a lot of work, especially as the shuffler must communicate with it's vaults privately to send them their key split (MsgEntropySplit).
 But remember that everything can be done in advance right up to the point of revealing.
 This means that it does not increase latency.

-[TODO if time- diagram showing the shuffler protocol and how it isn’t held back by commit preparations]

 ### Skipping

 Although the picker and shuffler queues run asynchronously, the chunks they operate on match one to one as determined by the scheduler.

 The only exception to this one to one rule is when a shuffler set is skipped.
-This can only be done when the threshold of skip shuffler messages is sent for that chunk (MsgSkip).
+This can only be done when the threshold of skip messages is sent for that chunk (MsgSkip).
 Because this is decided by consensus, it is low risk.

 In this case the printer must use the next set to shuffle both it’s chunk and the previously skipped chunk and publish both.

 If the next set is also skipped, then the printer must use the set after that to shuffle both it’s chunk and the two previously skipped chunks and publish all three...and so on.

-In this way we can be sure that the shuffler queue will always catch up with the picker queue, even if the latency goes up temporarily.
+In this way we can be sure that the shuffler queue catches up with the picker queue, even if latency goes up temporarily.

 As well as for simplicity, the reason for this one to one relationship is that if they were scheduled independently it might create some incentive for a role to withhold.
-They could try and skip to a combination of colluding picker and shufflers sets, although this would be very difficult in practice.
+They may try to skip to a combination of colluding picker and shufflers sets, although this is very difficult in practice.

 ### Validation